gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 ![](./images/EXDI9.png)

 4. You can switch register's context to VTL1, using "wrmsr 0x1111 1" command. "wrmsr 0x1111 0" switch back to VTL0.
 VTL0 and VTL1 memory is accessible all time.
-5. If you want restart VM, but Hyper-V shows error about existing partition, see, that LiveCloudKd and WinDBG console message windows are closed.
+5. If you want restart VM, but Hyper-V Manager or powershell cmdlets shows error about existing partition, see, that LiveCloudKd and WinDBG console message windows are closed.
 LiveCloudKd duplicates some handles from vmwp.exe.
-Also you can manually unload debugger driver, if you kill WinDBG process, because some interception messages will be handled by driver.
+Also you can manually unload debugger driver, if you kill WinDBG process, because some interception messages will be handled by that driver.

 ```
 net stop hvmm